theelims/ESP32-sveltekit/docs/index.md

 ### :fontawesome-solid-microchip: Compatible with all ESP32 Flavours

 The code runs on all variants of the ESP32 chip family.
-From the plain old ESP32, the ESP32-S2 and ESP32-S3, to the ESP32-C3.
+From the plain old ESP32, the ESP32-S3 and ESP32-C3.
+Other ESP32 variants might work, but haven't been tested.
 Sorry, no support for the older ESP8266.
 Go with one of the ESP32's instead.

 [Let's get started!](gettingstarted.md)